 One pertinent wine reviewer tried to serve red wine in a coffee mug and a mason glass and concluded that the choice of the glass diminished the quality of the wine in terms of aroma and taste.
 She observed that the structure of the coffee mug and the thickness of the lip robs the drinker of the sensations of the wine as she cannot smell the aroma and the taste is rather flat.

 She had a better experience of the mason jar though, so, between the two the better alternative would be a mason glass, simply because the mason glass has a slightly rounded bottom allowing her to swirl the wine.
 This pretty much tells the same for the rosé wine since we also aim for the sensations of aroma and taste.

 Another connoisseur, though, commented that on the matter of having fun he could, for a few occasions forget the etiquette surrounding drinking wine and let go with whatever is available at hand.

 So if you're looking for an alternative glass to serve rosé wine, find something with a thin lip and a round-bottomed glass.
 This emulates the shape of the glass you would generally serve your rosé wine and is better than a coffee mug.

 In general, rosé wine may be the most understated wine in the history of wine drinking.
 The fact that it had been on and off the circulation for a very long time is a testimony that this wine is underappreciated.
-However, thanks to the millennials who favored the light color of the rosé wine compared to the more intimidating red wine and the bland white wine, the rosé wine had made a comeback in recent years.
+However, thanks to the millennials who favored the light color of the rosé wine compared to the more intimidating red wine and the bland white wines, the rosé wine had made a comeback in recent years.